Custom Integrated Double Row Deep Groove Ball Bearing

 Can a double row bearing directly replace two single-row bearings in my existing design?

-In many cases, yes — especially when the combined axial width of the two single-row bearings and spacer is available as a double row bearing width.
+In many cases, yes.
+This is especially feasible when the combined axial width of the two single-row bearings and spacer is available as a double row bearing width.
 Our engineering team can assess your current arrangement and recommend either a standard double row selection or a custom integrated design that matches your existing housing and shaft interfaces.